 Since that same crisis, it was the regulator that took responsibility to reform the banking industry.
-The aim was improving the resilience of individual banks reducing the risk of financial institutions to fail, protecting the financial system as a whole eliminating potential impact on the global economy and protecting the general public from paying again for another potential banking crisis.
+The aim was to improve the resilience of individual banks reduce the risk of financial institutions failing, protect the financial system as a whole eliminate potential impact on the global economy and protect the general public from paying again for another potential banking crisis.
 Let’s make an overview of some of the actions that were taken by the regulator.

 - In 2014 the ECB became the European banking supervisor with the introduction of the Single Supervisory Mechanism (SSM).
-The ECB describes their role on their website: As an independent EU institution, the ECB oversees banking supervision from a European perspective by:
+The ECB describes its role on its website: As an independent EU institution, the ECB oversees banking supervision from a European perspective by:

 - establishing a common approach to day-to-day supervision

 - taking harmonized supervisory actions and corrective measures